Infleqtion/client-superstaq/README.md

 SuperstaQ is licensed under the Apache License 2.0.
 See our [LICENSE](https://github.com/SupertechLabs/superstaq-client/blob/main/LICENSE) file for more details.

 # Contact Us
-If you'd like to reach out to a member of our team, please email us at superstaq@infleqtion.com, where we can also add you to our Slack workspace.
+If you'd like to reach out to a member of our team, please email us at superstaq@infleqtion.com or join our `Slack workspace <https://join.slack.com/t/superstaq/shared_invite/zt-1wr6eok5j-fMwB7dPEWGG~5S474xGhxw>`_.